retowyss/swisslos-r-griddb/swisslos.md

 swisslos_regular_combos <- bin(regular_numbers, regular_draws)
 ```

 There are 5245786 ways to choose six from 42, factoring in the _Lucky Number_ there are 31474716 combinations.
-Similarly, we can calculate the combinations of three, four, and five with or without the _Lucky Number_.
+Similarly, we can calculate the combinations of three, four, and five with or without the lucky number.

 So, we can calculate the probabilities.